 During a two-year hiatus in London, Larry illustrated for various magazines, before returning to Hong Kong to write, produce, and direct animation for television and other media, as well as write for magazines.
 In 2011 he received a MacDowell Fellowship from America’s oldest artist colony.
 He is currently working on several books, including both humor and serious historical fiction.

-Larry will be a guest on the Mental Ideas Podcast in March 2019 and Brainstorm looks forward to collaborating with him in other weird & wonderful ways!
+Larry was a superb guest on the first episode of the Mental Ideas Podcast and we look forward to collaborating with him in other weird & wonderful creative ways!

 Owen struggled in his younger years with depression and lack of confidence.
 Feeling like an outsider and unable to impact others made him obsessed with learning everything he could about psychology.
 Having travelled extensively to 92 countries, including North Korea, Rwanda and Afghanistan, Owen is fascinated by how propaganda, storytelling and influence work.
 He’s delivered talks and courses in more than 27 countries in his inimitable rap style.

 Mental Artist Patrick Smith is a British graphic designer and art director based in Hong Kong.
 He creates digital graphics and design systems and makes them communicate with audiences on an instant, subliminal level.
 In 2014 he designed a series of striking posters that depict various mental health conditions in a quirky, minimalist style (Obsessive-Compulsive Disorder, Agoraphobia, Anorexia Nervosa, Depression, Dissociative Identity Disorder, and Narcolepsy).